Skip to main content

 Curcumin

 Curcumin is a compound that gives turmeric its natural yellow color.
-It blocks cyclooxygenase-2 (COX-2) which is an enzyme /chemical involved in the initiation and aggravation of inflammatory pathways.
+It blocks cyclooxygenase-2 (COX-2), an enzyme /chemical that initiates and aggravates inflammatory pathways.
 Due to this, curcumin tablets decrease pain and swelling in arthritis.

 Vitamins

 Vitamins are micronutrients involved in several physiological processes of the body.
-Inadequate intake or malabsorption of these vitamins can impair protective processes, resulting in weak bones.
+Inadequate intake or malabsorption of these vitamins can impair protective functions, resulting in weak bones.

 Here are some of the major vitamins that are vital to bone health:

 • Vitamin A. Vitamin A supplements are essential to building strong bones in arthritis.
-Osteoblasts (bone-building cells) need vitamin A to function and multiply properly, which is why its deficiency causes arthritis.
+Osteoblasts (bone-building cells) need vitamin A to function and multiply correctly, so its deficiency causes arthritis.

 • Vitamin C. Vitamin C is another antioxidant nutrient crucial for healthy bones.
-It forms collagen, which is a foundational element for bone formation and growth.
+It forms collagen, a foundational bone formation and growth element.

 • Vitamin D. Vitamin D is needed for adequate absorption of calcium in the bones.
 Its deficiency, especially in children, can lead to bone weakness and skeletal deformities.